Syrian protests (2016): Qamishli

 On 12 March Syrian Kurds commemorated the 12th anniversary of the 2004 Qamishli riots in Qamishli, al-Hasakah.
 Protesters supporting the Kurdish National Council marched on the streets waving the flag of Kurdistan and the flag of the KDP, while PYD supporters waved the flag of Rojava, the PYD, and the YPG.
 The Kurds also held a football match in the city.

 As-Suwayda

 In the city of as-Suwayda on 17 April, the 70th anniversary of the end of the French Mandate for Syria and the Lebanon, mainly Druze protesters gathered in the streets and protested against the Syrian government, Iran, Russia, and the Islamic State of Iraq and the Levant.
 The protesters raised photos of Sultan al-Atrash and other historical figures and spray-painted over Ba'athist symbols.

 Protests in the city continued on 21 April, when protesters continued the "You Broke Us" campaign and shouted slogans against the Syrian government.
 Hundreds of government supporters then organized a counter-protest and the Shabiha attempted to break up the pro-opposition protests.

+Reactions

+Syrian government

+UN resolution 2268 was to be strictly implemented.
+However, the ceasefire would not apply to terrorist organisations, and US and Russian troops would work together to target these.
+The fight against organizations like ISIS and Jabat al-Nusura would continue.
+In reaction to the protests, the Assad regime would target specific towns and areas with airstrikes where political activism was organised.
+Justifying this by claiming that it was targeting terrorist groups, which were also present in civilian areas.
+Hospital personnel, children and rescue workers were among these civilian casualties.

+Abroad

+On 19 April, a group of Syrian activists called for a worldwide protest against the Assad regime and the Russian army targeting civilians.
+The protest was organized through Facebook and Twitter.
+The demonstrations took place in cities including Paris, New York, and Brussels.